Western SARE: Professional Development Program Grants

 Funding uses: Training / Capacity Building, Conference, Education / Outreach

-Location of project: Micronesia, Federated States Of; Alaska; American Samoa; Arizona; California; Colorado; Guam; Hawaii; Idaho; Montana; Nevada; New Mexico; Northern Mariana Islands; Oregon; Utah; Washington; Wyoming Expand all
+Location of project: Micronesia, Federated States Of; Alaska; American Samoa; Arizona; California; Colorado; Guam; Hawaii; Idaho; Montana; Nevada; New Mexico; Northern Mariana Islands; Oregon; Utah; Washington; Wyoming Show all

 Professional Development Program Grants are designed to educate agricultural professionals about sustainable agriculture so that they, in turn, can help educate and train farmers and ranchers.
 Funded PDP grants must help achieve this long-term outcome:

 Cooperative Extension, Natural Resource Conservation Service and other agricultural professionals are conversant in sustainable agriculture principles and systems.
 They have ready access to resources that can help producers make informed decisions about adopting sustainable approaches with greater certainty and less risk.